Course overview

 15.15-16.45 – Building a DevOps architecture

-• The right culture, supported by aligned ways of working and an organization that fits can work wonders.
-But why so many tools and other technologies when talking about DevOps?
+- The right culture, supported by adapted ways of working and an organization that fits can work wonders.
+But why do so many tools and other technologies mean when talking about DevOps?

-• Yes, because automation and agile tools are very important for us to be able to realize, above all, the vision of shortening lead times and getting new functions into production faster.
-But also for the team members to enjoy their workplace and be productive at the same time.
+- Well, because automation and flexible tools are very important for us to be able to realize, above all, the vision of shortening lead times and getting new functions into production faster.
+But also so that those who work in the team can thrive in the workplace while being productive.

-• We look at the most common tools that can be used to create the Continuous Delivery Pipeline that is our goal.
-But we also look at how the basic architecture of our product can be changed to fit more easily into our pipeline.
+- We look at the most common tools that can be used to create the Continuous Delivery Pipeline that is our goal.
+But we’re also looking at how the basic architecture of our product can be changed to fit more easily into our pipeline.

-• Automation is a success factor for reducing lead times, increasing quality and reducing costs.
-Automation places demands on the technical architecture and the structure of the services.
+- Automation is a success factor for shortening lead times, increasing quality and reducing costs.
+Automation places demands on the technical architecture and the structure of services.
 Concepts such as micro service are explained.

 16.45-17.00 – Summary